goosefacetiscali/GDPRtiscalitest/readme.md

 ### Creating an S3 Bucket for Terraform State Storage

-Before running Terraform, you need to create an S3 bucket to store the Terraform state.
+Before running Terraform, you need to create an S3 bucket to store the Terraform state file.
 You can create the bucket using the terminal by running the following command:

 ```bash
 make bucket